naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 # Popular but disproven arguments against XP
 <a href="#recommendations">_Skip to next Section_</a>

-#### Claim: Pair Programming is an inefficient allocation of valuable resources because it limits parallelism in a team
+#### Pair Programming is an inefficient allocation of valuable resources because it limits parallelism in a team

 I've been working remotely full-time for the past 9 months, and started a new job about 3 months ago.
 Since then, I've spent more time pair-programming than ever before, but I've also been able to launch one of the largest, most complex features in my career.
 Pair-programming is the best substitute we have to colocating in our current distributed environment.
 I use it for many different tasks, and I do it often.